dewi-alliance/hotspot-manufacturers/template.md

 * How many radio modules/ concentrators can you procure?

 ## Proof of Identity
-Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from Helium Inc or Helium Foundation board members.
+Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from the Helium Foundation.
 This will be attested and publicly confirmed by those representatives.
-Details for this will be provided after your application is submitted on GitHub.
+Details for this will be provided after your application has been submitted on GitHub.

 ## Budget & Capital (required)
 * How many hotspots are you planning to manufacture and sell within the first six months of sales?